zsteinkamp/steinkamp.us/pages/posts/2017-05-16-sound-making-vs-song-making.md

 layout: post
 title: Sound Making vs. Song Making
 date: '2017-05-16 03:50:38'
-categories: post post
-entry:
-  id: 1253
-  source: post
-  data:
-    title: Sound Making vs. Song Making
+tags:
+- Music
 excerpt:
   For me, music-making has two phases -- sound-making and song-making.
   These are two very different disciplines.
 Sound-making is fun and spontaneous.
   Song-making can be those things too, but it also becomes extremely detailed and deliberate as the song inches closer to its final version.
-  created_at: '2017-05-16 03:53:47'
-  updated_at: '2017-05-16 04:52:20'
-  pub_date: '2017-05-16 03:50:38'
-  disabled: 0
 ---

 For me, music-making has two phases -- sound-making and song-making.
 These are two very different disciplines.
 Sound-making is fun and spontaneous.
 Song-making can be those things too, but it also becomes extremely detailed and deliberate as the song inches closer to its final version.